red-hat-storage/cephci/README.md

 the resources when complete.

 ## Getting Started
-#### Prerequisites
-1. Python 3.6 or newer.

 #### Installing
-It is recommended that you use a python virtual environment to install the necessary dependencies and execute cephci.
+Please use a Python virtual environment to install the necessary dependencies and execute cephci.

-1. Setup a Python 3 virtual environment.
+1. Setup a Python virtualenv (CEPH-CI requires Python 3.6 or newer).
     * `python3 -m venv <path/to/venv>`
     * `source <path/to/venv>/bin/activate`
 2. Install requirements with `pip install -r requirements.txt`